 Pre Leased Commercial Property

 Pre-leased or pre-rented properties already have tenants and have fixed rental income.
 The main benefits of these properties are regular income, zero waiting periods, and higher capital appreciation.
-Pre-leased properties are the ones that are already leased out at the time of sale and getting rent from the tenant, and the investor continues with the lease to earn steady returns.
+Pre-leased properties are the ones that are already leased out at the time of sale and already getting rent from the tenant.
+The investor continues with the lease to earn steady returns.

 Advantages of Pre-Leased Commercial Property